nquanbao/Horiseon-project/README.md

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.
 #1 Create a repository on GitHub then copy SSH code.
-#2 Create a folder on local computer and then do " Git clone <SHH code>
+#2 Create a folder on local computer and then do " Git clone <SHH code>"
 #3 Copy files in Develop folder and past in to a folder which is got clone.
 #3 Update the change to GitHub.
 #4 Fix the code with VS Code (index, css, and readme)